Can I sue my landlord for my security deposit?

 Typical recovery ranges across security-deposit small-claims judgments.
 Your number depends on the state, the facts, and the quality of your evidence.

 The ten highest-volume states for security-deposit small claims, highlighted in red.
-Cards below show each state's deadline and bad-faith penalty.
+Cards show each state's deadline to sue (statute of limitations) and the statutory penalty for wrongful withholding.
 Always confirm against the cited statute before filing.

 What are the alternatives to suing your landlord?